-Many localities with bustling downtowns, whether they are big or small, struggle with parking demand and supply.
+Many localities with bustling downtowns, whether big or small, struggle with parking demand and supply..
 Williamsburg is no different.
-Hosting both William & Mary and Colonial Williamsburg in the downtown core, places unique needs on the limited parking available.
+Hosting both W&M and Colonial Williamsburg in the downtown core places unique needs on parking.
 Because of these needs, parking has long been a topic of review with City Council and staff.

-The recent work of reviewing parking needs began in 1995 with a consultant driven effort.
-Another review was conducted in 2002 by City staff.
-Most recently, the City engaged Walker Parking Consultants to complete a thorough review of parking in the downtown area.
-The Walker Study was completed in September of 2016 and submitted to the City Council for consideration.
+A consultant-driven parking needs study was conducted in 1995 with another review by city staff in 2002.
+The city engaged Walker Parking Consultants in 2016 to complete a thorough review of parking in the downtown area.
+The Walker Study was submitted to the City Council for consideration in 2016.

 The study concluded that Williamsburg’s downtown does not have a documentable parking shortage.
-It did, however, recognize that Williamsburg has limited parking availability in several high demand blocks which creates the perception of a parking problem.
-It is important to recognize that the perception of a parking shortage is, in fact, a parking problem that limits business development and prosperity in the downtown area.
+It did, however, recognize that Williamsburg has limited parking available in several high-demand blocks, which creates the perception of a parking problem.
+It is important to acknowledge that the perception of a parking shortage is, in fact, a parking problem that limits business development and prosperity in the downtown area.

-The study provided 9 major recommendations for addressing the issue of low parking availability.
+The study provided nine major recommendations for addressing the issue of low parking availability.
 They are:

-Following the submission of the study to the City Council, a City staff team began reviewing the recommendations against the local knowledge and a more intimate understanding of community expectations.
-The team was comprised of:
+Following the study's submission to the City Council, a city staff team began reviewing the recommendations against the local knowledge and a more intimate understanding of community expectations.
+The team comprised of: